 Not surprisingly, free-market ideologues brand the 2008 crisis and subsequent Government interventions as a small blemish in an otherwise perfect free-market universe.
 Talk about circumventing your own article of faith!

-Chang scoffs at the idea of ‘trickle-down economics’; saying it has been a complete failure since pro-rich policies have failed to accelerate growth in last three decades.
-There is no doubt that policy-makers have failed on the count of cascading wealth redistribution downward, thus, inadvertently catalyzing a flywheel effect (rich becoming richer and the poor, poorer).
+Chang scoffs at the idea of ‘trickle-down economics’; saying it has been a complete failure since pro-rich policies have failed to accelerate growth.
+Policy-makers have failed to manage the cascading of wealth redistribution downward, thus, inadvertently catalyzing a flywheel effect (rich becoming richer and the poor, poorer).

-He roots for the idea of Welfare state to pump the wealth in significant quantity from upward echelons to a destitute lot of the lower rungs of the economy.
-The only problem, however, with the welfare state model is its probability of success in case of developing nations.
-In a country like India where over 40% of estimated 1.22 billion population lives below the poverty line, a 10-12% social spending of total GDP can be termed anything but substantial.
+He roots for the idea of Welfare state to pump significant wealth from upward echelons to the lower rungs of the economy.
+The only problem with the welfare state model is its probability of success in the case of developing nations.
+Chang doesn’t elaborate on this aspect in his book.

-Although the author strictly warns the readers in the preface that his book is not an anti-capitalist manifesto yet his stand on such issues as immigration control, welfare states, labor markets, shareholder value maximization, etc. ends up patterning it into that mold.
+Although the author strictly warns the readers in the preface that his book is not an anti-capitalist manifesto yet his stand on such issues as immigration control, welfare states, labor markets, shareholder value maximization, etc. patterns the book into that mold.